apache/asterixdb/asterixdb/asterix-doc/src/site/markdown/csv.md

 Two notes about `output-record-type`:

-1. This feature is not strictly related to CSV; it may be used with any output formats (in which case, any record datatype may be specified, not subject to the limitations specified in the introduction of this page).
+1. This feature is not strictly related to CSV; it may be used with any output formats (in which case, any object datatype may be specified, not subject to the limitations specified in the introduction of this page).
 2. When the CSV output format is requested, `output-record-type` is in